-“You need any help moving your shit down the street?”
+“You need any help moving your shit down the road?”
 Brent asked, still laughing as he stood and went to the fridge, kicking Dan’s hat further across the room as he did.

 “Bite me.”
-Dan chased down his hat, stuffed it back on his head, pulling it low and tight, and then slumped into the chair Brent had abandoned, his arms crossed over his chest.
+Dan chased down his hat, stuffed it back on his head, pulling it tight and low, and then slumped into the chair Brent had abandoned, his arms crossed over his chest.

 “It’s a sign, Dan.
 You’re supposed to stay and fight,” Brent said as he returned to the table, sliding a cold beer to Dan.

 Dan had no fight left.
 He was done.
-He took a long pull from the bottle and changed the subject.
+He twisted the cap, took a long pull from the bottle and changed the subject.
 “You guys got any extra jobs going on right now?”